What soft, cherubic creatures

 Be so, ashamed of thee.

-We are busy working to bring Emily Dickinson's "What soft, cherubic creatures" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "What soft, cherubic creatures" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "What soft, cherubic creatures" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.